About this listing

-Authentic, rustic, retreat for 1 or 2 occasionally a 3rd guest can be accommodated.
+Authentic, rustic, retreat for 1 or 2 guests.
 Surrounded by young redwood forest, with privacy and a fire view wood stove.
 Unplug for the week/weekend or stay glued to the mad pace with screaming fast wifi!

 Dramatic one bedroom, rustic/contemporary, guest house surrounded by forest, above the tiny coastal city of Point Arena – 3 hours north of San Francisco.
 This small home was designed as a remodel of an existing hippie cabin-in-the-woods.
 It has a queen size bed in the bedroom (downstairs) and one, exposed, twin mattress for an extra guest* in the loft upstairs.
 Soaring 18 foot butterfly walls, separated by an acre of redwood forest from nearest neighbors.
 It has a garden just outside.
 No cell phone reception but a landline provided for your use and VERY fast wifi .
 Filtered ocean view.
 Also features a fire view wood stove in the living room, a small, nicely equipped kitchen, Fußball in the tiny loft, and a tiled bath with shower/tub.

 Two other dwellings on the property, each on its own private acre in the woods can be found listed on airbnb.
 Our "Thoreau cabin/woods/write your book" is a one room cabin tucked away with distant coastal views from 3 windows.
 Our "Jewel box house w/ wide ocean view" has panoramic views of 5 miles of coastline and comfortably sleeps up to 4.